symfony/symfony-docs/contributing/code/bc.rst

 ..
 [6] Allowed using the ``@final`` annotation.

 ..
-[7] Allowed if the class/method is final.
+[7] Allowed if the class is final.

+..
+[8] Allowed if the method is final.

 .. _Semantic Versioning: http://semver.org/
 .. _scalar type: http://php.net/manual/en/function.is-scalar.php